 The hypothesis (hypothesis 1) that the Arctic environment tends to be characterized by greater synoptic-scale flow amplitude, greater baroclinic growth rates, and greater latent heating during low-skill periods compared to high-skill periods is supported.
 The higher-amplitude synoptic-scale flow over the Arctic and stronger upper-tropospheric jet streaks that may be associated with the stronger upper-tropospheric flow over the Arctic during low-skill periods compared to high-skill periods likely support the stronger upper-tropospheric divergence and stronger lower-to-midtropospheric ascent over the Arctic during low-skill periods compared to high-skill periods.
-In addition, the higher amplitude synoptic-scale flow over the Arctic may support the greater moisture transport over the Arctic during low-skill periods compared to high-skill periods.
-The stronger upper-tropospheric divergence and stronger lower-to-midtropospheric ascent over the Arctic during low-skill periods compared to high-skill periods.
-The stronger upper-tropospheric divergence and stronger lower-to-midtropospheric ascent over the Arctic during low-skill periods compared to high-skill periods.
-The stronger upper-tropospheric divergence and stronger lower-to-midtropospheric ascent over the Arctic during low-skill periods compared to high-skill periods.
-The stronger upper-tropospheric divergence and stronger lower-to-midtropospheric ascent over the Arctic during low-skill periods compared to high-skill periods.
-The stronger upper-tropospheric divergence and stronger lower-to-midtropospheric ascent over the Arctic during low-skill periods compared to high-skill periods compared to high-skill periods.
+In addition, the higher amplitude synoptic-scale flow over the Arctic may support the greater moisture transport over the Arctic during low-skill periods compared to high-skill periods, which likely contributes to the greater latent heating over the Arctic during low-skill periods compared to high-skill periods.
+The stronger upper-tropospheric divergence and stronger lower-to-midtropospheric ascent over the Arctic during low-skill periods compared to high-skill periods may also be a signature of the greater latent heating over the Arctic during low-skill periods compared to high-skill periods.

-It is hypothesized that greater lower-tropospheric baroclinicity, greater lower-tomidtropospheric Eady growth rates, and greater latent heating over the Arctic may be associated with greater forecast errors that may help explain the lower forecast skill of the synoptic-scale flow over the Arctic during low-skill periods compared to high-skill periods.
+It is hypothesized that greater lower-tropospheric baroclinicity, greater lower-to-midtropospheric Eady growth rates, and greater latent heating over the Arctic may be associated with greater forecast errors that may help explain the lower forecast skill of the synoptic-scale flow over the Arctic during low-skill periods compared to high-skill periods.
 In addition, greater lower-tropospheric baroclinicity, greater lower-to-midtropospheric Eady growth rates, and greater latent heating over the Arctic during low-skill periods compared to high-skill periods suggest that Arctic environmental conditions are more conducive to AC development and intensification during low-skill periods compared to high-skill periods.
 The suggested more conducive Arctic environmental conditions for AC development and intensification during lowskill periods compared to high-skill periods may support more frequent occurrences of ACs and stronger ACs during low-skill periods compared to high-skill periods.